ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-29.md

 ## Migration to CKEditor 5 v29.0.0

-For the entire list of changes introduced in version 27.1.0, see the [changelog for CKEditor 5 v29.0.0](https://github.com/ckeditor/ckeditor5/blob/master/CHANGELOG.md#2900-2021-07-05).

 This migration guide enumerates the most important changes that require your attention when upgrading to CKEditor 5 v29.0.0 due to changes introduced in the {@link module:image/image~Image} plugin and some other image-related features.

 For the entire list of changes introduced in version 29.0.0, see the [changelog for CKEditor 5 v29.0.0](https://github.com/ckeditor/ckeditor5/blob/master/CHANGELOG.md#2900-2021-07-05).